gyeekclub/clean-code-workshop-1/README.md

 It will download the necessary dependencies, run the junit tests and compile the project.

-When the build is success, then you can run the generated .jar file with the followings:
+When the build is success, then generate a .jar file under the `targer` folder.

+You can the .jar file run with the following command:

 ```
 java -jar clean-code-workshop-1-1.0-SNAPSHOT.jar